 Timeline: Issued 2-6 weeks after full application

-If the underwriter is satisfied and the valuation is acceptable, the lender issues a formal mortgage offer.
-This is sent to you and your solicitor.
-The offer is typically valid for 3-6 months.
+Once the underwriter is satisfied and the valuation is acceptable, the lender issues a formal mortgage offer — sent to you and your solicitor.
+It sets out the amount, rate, product, any conditions, and the expiry date (typically 3–6 months).
+After this, the process shifts to the solicitors.

 Stage 6: Conveyancing (Legal Work)